Our Therapists are Always Improving

 At Oregon City Counseling, all of our clinicians (from the newest students to the most seasoned veterans) continually do this form of deliberate practice.
 Every week we are working on building specific therapeutic skills.
 And, we always seek feedback on these efforts.

 Additionally, your therapist will always be asking for your feedback.
-Providing honest feedback to your therapist about what they are doing will help them know what they need to improve.
+Providing honest feedback to your therapist about how they are doing will help them know what they need to improve.
 And, be honest about whether your work with your therapist is improving your symptoms or not.
 Essentially, tell them if the ball is going in the hoop or not.
 If you don’t tell us, we don’t know.

 One quick and easy way to give your therapist feedback is by filling out the Session Rating Scale.